aayushbarmecha/StocksML/README.md

 # Project Overview

-In this project, we'll predict the price of the S&P500 stock market index.
+The project predicts the value of s&p 500 index using Machine Learning

 **Project Steps**